aio-libs/aiocache/README.rst

     from collections import namedtuple

-    from aiocache import cached, RedisCache
+    from aiocache import cached, Cache
     from aiocache.serializers import PickleSerializer
     # With this we can store python objects in backends like Redis!